Tonyaradzwa/tonyaradzwa.github.io/README.md

 ## Project Description

-This project will focus on training a neural network (NN) to detect the difficulty level of a math problem and, in turn, generate its own difficult math problem.
+This project will focus on training a neural network (NN) to solve math problems that are given in text form.

 ## Introduction

-Can a computer learn to identify the difficulty level of a math problem?
-This question motivates our study, and we seek to explore the computer's ability to determine the difficulty of problems in different areas of math and its ability to generate its own difficult problem by utilizing neural network architectures.
+Can a computer learn to solve math problems?
+This question motivates our study, and we seek to explore computers' problem solving abilities in different areas of math by utilizing neural network architectures, e.g Recurrent NNs.

-The difficulty in teaching computers to detect difficulty is identifying what makes the problems difficult—problems could require immense calculation or many complex ad-hoc strategies applied in a certain order.
-Such parameters, are potential inputs to our neurons.
+The difficulty in teaching computers how to solve problems relies mainly on the fact that computers cannot "digest" a problem the same way that humans do.
+When humans encounter problems, they extract relevant info from what they are given, and they understand what they are being asked and they form steps to arrive at what they are asked by using methods that are not immediate in the questions.
+All these steps together can be called mathematical reasoning.
+So, the question of whether computers can learn mathematical reasoning forms the basis of our inquiry.

-Our approach will combine the strengths of previous approaches that train a computer to solve math problems.
+Our approach will try to implement methods that have previously been tried and synthesize our own intuitions to arrive at better scores.

 We have to deal with limited computing resources, which might potentially decrease the accuracy of our model by affecting the size of our training data set.

-We expect our model to perform with 70% accuracy averaged over all areas of mathon interpolation estimates and 60% on extrapolation estimates.
+We expect our model to perform with 70% accuracy averaged over all areas of math on interpolation estimates and 60% on extrapolation estimates.

 ## Related Works
 [**Text2Math: End-to-end Parsing Text into Math Expressions**](https://arxiv.org/abs/1910.06571)